 Our principal operating company is Iceland Foods Limited (“Iceland Foods”), the UK’s leading specialist retailer of frozen food, which also retails grocery and chilled foods and non-food items.
-This operates more than 910 stores in the UK, trading as Iceland or The Food Warehouse, which are served by five regional distribution centres.
+This operates more than 993 stores in the UK, trading as Iceland or The Food Warehouse, which are served by six regional distribution centres.

-Iceland International Limited (“Iceland International”) is our global trading business exporting primarily Iceland own label products to more than 40 countries worldwide, including our network of company-owned stores in the Republic of Ireland and Czech Republic, and franchised stores in Spain, Portugal, the Channel Islands, Iceland and elsewhere.
+Iceland International Limited (“Iceland International”) is our global trading business exporting primarily Iceland own label products to more than 60 countries worldwide, with franchised stores in Spain, Portugal, the Channel Islands, Iceland and elsewhere.

 Our Supply Chain

 Iceland Foods sources Iceland own label products and manufacturers’ branded goods from producers throughout the world, with the aim of delivering the high quality, variety and value our customers have come to expect.
 Iceland International is primarily supplied by Iceland Foods, with very limited lines sourced directly from suppliers: its supply chain is therefore the same as Iceland Foods’.